StackStorm/st2docs/docs/source/install/k8s_ha.rst

 This document provides an installation blueprint for a Highly Available StackStorm cluster based on `Kubernetes <https://kubernetes.io/>`__, a container orchestration platform at planet scale.

-The cluster deploys a minimum of 2 replicas for each component of StackStorm microservices for redundancy and reliability.
-It also configures backends like MongoDB HA Replicaset, RabbitMQ HA and Redis Sentinel cluster that st2 relies on for database, communication bus, and distributed coordination respectively.
-That raises a fleet of more than ``30`` pods total.
+A StackStorm HA cluster consists of 2 replicas for most StackStorm microservices for redundancy and reliability.
+The cluster must also have access to backend services like MongoDB HA Replicaset, RabbitMQ HA and a Redis Sentinel cluster that st2 relies on for database, communication bus, and distributed coordination respectively.
+These services are included in the default StackStorm HA cluster, but StackStorm can also use services provisioned separately.
+By default, the StackStorm HA cluster consists of a fleet of more than ``30`` pods.

-The source code for K8s resource templates is available as a GitHub repo:
+The source code for K8s resource templates (part of our Helm chart) is available as a GitHub repo:
 `StackStorm/stackstorm-ha <https://github.com/StackStorm/stackstorm-ha>`_.

 .. warning::